Interested in taking your program to the next level? Join Quality Start LA Today!

 Quality Start Los Angeles is enrolling NOW!

 NOTE: If you have already submitted an application, you are currently on the waitlist.
 Please do not submit a new application.
+Existing QSLA providers DO NOT need to submit a new application to continue participating.

 Quality Start Los Angeles (QSLA) has made a commitment to ensure equity across the LA County early learning system.
 As a result, QSLA has analyzed available data to identify high priority communities in Los Angeles County where QSLA will focus its enrollment efforts.
 QSLA’s goal is to ensure that its resources and services are focused on the early learning programs and communities that have traditionally received an uneven distribution of, or limited access to, programmatic supports and services.